TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 Building upon the understanding of security mechanisms to establish load-time integrity of an entity, it is possible to chain together load-time integrity assessments to establish the integrity of the whole system.
+The process of creating this chain is using a series of transitive trust assertions to establish confidence in the load-time integrity of each component loaded.

 This process is known as transitive trust and provides the concept of building a chain of load-time integrity assessments, commonly referred to as a trust chain.
 These assessments may be used to adjudicate the load-time integrity of the whole system.
 This trust chain is started by a trusted entity that does the first assessment.
-This first entity is referred to as the Root of Trust(RoT) with the entities name being derived from the mechanism used for the assessment, i.e.
-RoT for Verification (RTV) and RoT for Measurement (RTM).
+This first entity is referred to as the Root of Trust(RoT) with the entities name being derived from the mechanism used for the assessment, i.e. RoT for Verification (RTV) and RoT for Measurement (RTM).

 A trust chain is itself a mechanism, specifically a mechanism of mechanisms, and therefore it also has a Strength of Mechanism.
 The factors that contribute